Nicholls Colonels football: Practice and training facilities

+Boucvault Athletic Complex

-The Frank L. Barker Athletic Building or Barker Hall is located adjacent to Manning Field at John L. Guidry Stadium.
-It houses the Nicholls Colonels football coaches’ offices, locker rooms, meeting rooms, athletic training rooms and athletic staff.
+The Boucvault Athletic Complex is located at the south end zone of Manning Field at John L. Guidry Stadium.
+The facility includes football offices, team locker rooms, training rooms, and a team meeting hall with a seating area for fans overlooking the field.

-The Nicholls Athletics Hall of Fame is also located in the building.
+Gaubert Oil Practice Facility at Shaw Sports Turf/Manning Field

+The Gaubert Oil Practice Facility at Shaw Sports Turf/Manning Field is a covered 100-yard turf field and also includes office and storage space for the team.
+It is located directly behind the Boucvault Athletic Complex and Manning Field at John L. Guidry Stadium.
+In a partnership between Nicholls Colonels football, the Manning Passing Academy and Shaw Sports Turf, an artificial turf field was installed at the facility.

 Leonard C. Chabert Strength and Conditioning Facility

 The Nicholls Colonels Strength and Conditioning facility is located in the Leonard C. Chabert Strength and Conditioning Facility or Leonard C. Chabert Hall.
 The facility has multi-purpose power stations, weight machines, dumbbell stations, elliptical machines and stationary bikes.
 It is the strength and conditioning facility and nutrition center for Nicholls athletics.